tasnim-mohammd/QA1-Assignments-/README.md

 ### Issue Type : Code smell
 ### Issue Severity : Major
 ### Issue Description :
-  The issue is that we have a nested try block in the editor file so i created a new method called readFile() "as the follwing photo" which takes a File object as input and returns the contents of the file as a String so the code bacame more modular and easier to understand. and this improve the quality of the code by making it more modular, readable, and maintainable.
+  The issue is that we have a nested try block in the editor file, so I created a new method called readFile() "as the following photo" which takes a File object as input and returns the contents of the file as a String so the code became more modular and easier to understand. and this improves the quality of the code by making it more modular, readable, and maintainable.

 ![image](https://user-images.githubusercontent.com/114527203/226037375-75f07af6-9b59-4857-8906-4734449a40da.png)